 As a trumpet player, Ross performs solo, orchestral, and chamber repertoire.
 In 2012, he completed his debut recording, A Trumpeter's Wedding, with organist Roberto Vela, and he previously recorded rarely heard Baroque works with notable trumpeters Jeffrey Silberschlag and Andrew Balio.
 His article, "The Trumpet in Mahler's and Strauss's Orchestral Music of Resurrection," appears in the January 2016 issue of theInternational Trumpet Guild Journal.
 To hear samples of Ross's playing, click the "Trumpet" link.

 Ross Wixon earned a Doctor of Musical Arts in Composition at the University of Maryland, College Park, where he studied with Robert Gibson and David Froom.
 He also holds a Master of Music in Trumpet Performance from Western Michigan University and a Bachelor of Arts in Music from St. Mary's College of Maryland.
-Ross has taught music courses at the University of Maryland, the Community College of Baltimore County, Coppin State University, and Western Michigan University.
-Alongside his creative pursuits, Ross is the Marketing and Programs Coordinator for Washington Revels, a DC-based arts non-profit dedicated to the celebration of cultural traditions.
+Ross has taught music courses at St. Mary's College of Maryland, the University of Maryland, the Community College of Baltimore County, Coppin State University, and Western Michigan University.
+He is also a founding member of the District New Music Coalition, a contemporary performance and networking catalyst.
+Alongside his creative pursuits, Ross is the Marketing Director for Washington Revels, a DC-based arts non-profit dedicated to the celebration of cultural traditions.